mati2251/WorkoutCustomer/doc/app/com.mateusz.workoutcustomer.database/-workout-view-model/all-workout.md

 `var allWorkout: LiveData<`[`List`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-list/index.html)`<`[`Workout`](../-workout/index.md)`>>`

-is all workout in database
+is all workout in database with workout and function

 ### Property

-`allWorkout` - is all workout in database
+`allWorkout` - is all workout in database with workout and function